emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

   arrange(member_casual, weekday)
  ```

- For the last part in analyzing the data, we will use use ggplot and tableau for graphical interpretation of analysis.
-You will find the r file for the ggplot code at this [R code link](https://github.com/xtenix88/Google-Data-Analytic-Capstone/blob/main/Cyclist-Data-Analysis-Google-Capstone.Rmd)
+***For the complete R code and analyze the data using ggplot for graphical interpretation, please view the rmd file on this [R code link](https://github.com/xtenix88/Google-Data-Analytic-Capstone/blob/main/Cyclist-Data-Analysis-Google-Capstone.Rmd)!***